Particular/docs.particular.net/samples/azure/shared-host/sample.md

 snippet: AzureMultiHost_MessageMapping

-When endpoint is started, `Ping` command is sent and a log entry is written to Azure Storage Tables (see Shared project for details on the log generation).
+When the endpoint is started, a `Ping` command is sent and a log entry is written to Azure Storage Tables (see the Shared project for details on the log generation).

 snippet: AzureMultiHost_SendPingCommand

-Sender defines a handler for messages of type `Pong` and writes into the log when such a message arrives.
+Sender defines a handler for messages of type `Pong` and writes to the log when a message of this type arrives.

 snippet: AzureMultiHost_PongHandler

 ### Receiver project

-Receiver project has a handler for `Ping` commands and it writes into the  log when such a message arrives.
+Receiver project has a handler for `Ping` commands and it writes to the log when such a message arrives.
 It also replies to the originator with the `Pong` message.

 snippet: AzureMultiHost_PingHandler